Cerchie/confluent-ais-demo/README.md

 `brew install gpsd`

-Install kcat using the [instructions](https://github.com/edenhill/kcat) from the repo README.
+and install kcat using the [instructions](https://github.com/edenhill/kcat) from the repo README.

 ## Setting up Confluent Cloud